spacer

 Week Two JavaScripting Notes

-Here we are going to deconstruct some simple JavaScript examples, diagram them, and then look into our first JavaScript library (JQuery).
-For diagraming purposes, let's use the following color scheme (please use your own color choices that provide intuition):
+Tonight we are going to deconstruct some simple JavaScript examples, diagram them, and then look into our first JavaScript library (JQuery).
+For diagraming purposes, let's use the following color scheme (we can agree to change it in class if you don't like it):

 Comments grey (606060)